Annual Security & Fire Report

 Annual Testing of Procedures:

-Building Emergency Evacuation Drills or system activations will be conducted at least once per year.
+Building Emergency Evacuation Drills or system activations will be conducted at least three times per year.

 Distribution of This Report:

 CRCDS complies with Clery Act reporting requirements through electronic distribution of the annual Campus Life: A Policy Handbook and posting on the School website.
 Each member of the CRCDS community will be notified via e-mail when the report is available online, including a direct link to the report.
-Upon request, printed copies will be provided to prospective students and employees, current CRCDS community members, and other interested persons by the Director of Institutional Effectiveness.
+Upon request, printed copies will be provided to prospective students and employees, current CRCDS community members, and other interested persons by the Vice President for Institutional Effectiveness.

 CRCDS does not disclose crime victims’ personally identifiable information in publicly accessible crime logs or in the reporting of Clery crime statistics.